Second Substitute Bill BL2018-1202 (as amended)

 |Real Time Fare ||Decimal (5,2) ||Real-time fare per unit distance|

 |SUMD Group ||Varchar (25) ||Name of the SUMD group - “bicycle”, “tricycle”, “scooter”, “hoverboard”, “skateboard”, “pedal car” or "other”|

 |SUMD ID ||Varchar (25) ||SUMD Type + Unique identifier for every SUMD, determined by company|

 - All permitted operators shall consent to distribute to all users a customer survey, provided by the MTLC, under circumstances agreed to by the Metropolitan Government and the company regarding customer service and program evaluation.

 - All permitted operators under this pilot permit program shall keep a record of maintenance activities, including but not limited to SUMD identification number, maintenance performed, and SUMDs retrieved due to unauthorized parking.
-These records shall be sent to the MTLC weekly.
+These records shall be sent to MTLC weekly.

 - All permitted operators agree to participate with any evaluation of the program.

 - All permitted operators will first clean data before providing or reporting data to Metro.
 Data processing and cleaning shall include: